sophist0/demo_web_app/README.txt

 $ sudo mkdir -p /var/log/uwsgi
 $ sudo chown -R a_user:a_user /var/log/uwsgi

-pip3 installed uwsgi in ~/.local/bin

-Create symlink to bin.
+pip3 installed uwsgi in ~/.local/bin.
+Create symlink to uwsgi.

 $ sudo ln -s ~/.local/bin/uwsgi /usr/bin/uwsgi

-Run
+Run uwsgi.

 $ uwsgi --ini /home/a_user/flask/test_uwsgi.ini

-Goto server IP address 127.0.0.1:8000 in a browser on your host machine.
+Go to demo_site's ip address 127.0.0.1:8000 in a browser on your host machine.

-Output “Hello World!”
+Your browser should show “Hello World!”

 This means the nginx server and Flask are working and correctly configured.

-(I skip setting up uWSGI Emperor which allows uWSGI to run as a background service for the moment.)
+(I skip setting up uWSGI Emperor which allows uWSGI to run as a background service.)

 ###################################################################################
 Pull down the web app and reconfigure uWSGI